PlanetSmasher/APSystems-ECU-proxy-for-cloudless-operation/README.md

 - Most data (even more than the EMA cloud holds) is present and is being read from the ECU

 # Disadvantage
-- No large repository of historical data and analisys
+- No large repository of historical data and analysis

 # How to use
 1. DNS rewrite ecu.apsystemsema.com and ecu2.apsystemsema.com to a local host running this script (check if a ping to ecu.apsystemsema.com resolves to your host IP-address)